tylertian123/ryver-latexbot/usage_guide.md

 See [Configuring LaTeX Bot](#configuring-latex-bot) for details.

 ## Command Aliases

 Command Aliases are a way to save typing time on commands you commonly use, or to create alternate names for commands.
 If you've used Git aliases, LaTeX Bot aliases work the exact same way.

 Aliases are expanded as if they were a command.
 E.g. If there is an alias `answer` &#8594; `trivia answer`, the command `@latexbot answer 1` is equivalent to `@latexbot trivia answer 1`.
-Aliases can be nested, but cannot be recursive.
+Aliases can refer to each other, but cannot be recursive, since that'd cause an infinite loop.
 E.g. If there is an alias `A` &#8594; `B`, but `B` is an alias itself to `C`, both `@latexbot A` and `@latexbot B` will be expanded to `@latexbot C`.
 However, if there is an alias `recursion` &#8594; `recursion`, it'll fail to evaluate as it results in an infinite loop.
 For more details on alias expansion rules, see `@latexbot help alias`.

 ### Managing Aliases

 Org Admins have permission to manage aliases through the `alias` command.

 When not given any arguments, the `alias` command will print out all aliases.